sammycage/lunasvg/README.md

 ```

 ## demo
-While building lunasvg library it generates a simple SVG to PNG converter which can be used to convert SVG file to PNG file.
+While building lunasvg example it generates a simple SVG to PNG converter which can be used to convert SVG file to PNG file.

 Run Demo.
 ```